 Seattle, Washington, United States

-The proportion of patients who initiate the digital therapeutic, defined by instances in which patients open the app, enter the prescription code, and use a treatment module.
+Patients who initiate the digital therapeutic, defined by instances in which patients open the app, enter the prescription code, and use a treatment module.
+The measure is reported as the number of patients reached per 10,000 patients, calculated at a clinic level.

 Time frame: 12 months